-You tenderly plant them in Spring, nurture them through Summer, then rip them up and compost (or dispose) them in Fall.
+Overwintering annuals is not part of a typical garden cycle.
+Usually, you plant them in spring, nurture them through summer, then rip them up and compost (or dispose) them in fall.
 This is the circle of life for most plants grown as annuals.
-But…if you’re willing to set aside some indoor real estate in a sunny area, you just may be able to give some of those plants a second chance at outdoor life, come Spring.
+But…if you’re willing to set aside some indoor real estate in a sunny area, you may be able to give some of those plants a second chance at outdoor life come spring.

 A short botanical vocabulary lesson:

-“Annual”- a plant with its entire life cycle of seed to flower, back to seed, in one growing season.
+Annual – a plant with its entire life cycle of seed to flower, back to seed, in one growing season.
 They burst into bloom for an extended period, giving their all, then dying away once they’ve produced their seeds for future generations.
-Sometime before winter, the entire plant- roots, stems, and leaves die completely.
-True annuals are one-season wonders in any Climate Zone and cannot be overwintered.
-Some examples are pansies, zinnias, cosmos, and African or French marigolds.
+Sometime before winter, the entire plant (roots, stems, and leaves) die completely.
+True annuals are one-season wonders in any climate zone and aren’t candidates for overwintering.
+Some popular examples of annuals are pansies, zinnias, cosmos, and African or French marigolds.

-“Perennial”- a plant that lives for at least two years, often dying back to the ground in winter before coming back from its roots the following spring.
+Perennial – a plant that lives for at least two years, often dying back to the ground in winter before coming back from its roots the following spring.
 Perennials may bloom for a limited time each year, but have the advantage of not needing to be replanted each spring.
-Some examples are peonies, clematis, coneflowers, and butterfly bushes.
+Some examples of perennials are peonies, clematis, coneflowers, and butterfly bushes.

 Just as you bring your outdoor tender perennials inside, so must you bring outdoor light and moisture indoors for successful overwintering.
 This means placing your potted plants in a bright room with south or southwestern facing windows.
 If that’s not possible, or you live in an area of limited winter sunshine, grow-lights can provide needed artificial sunlight.